 WindyNation 400 Watt + 30 Amp Charge Controller + 1500 Watt Inverter + AGM Battery + Cables

 If you want a RV kit that includes everything you need to get off the campground grid, then this is the setup for you.
-It is definitely an initial investment at $1689.99 on Amazon, but it includes everything you could need for total electrical independence on the road.
+It is definitely an initial investment at, but it includes everything you could need for total electrical independence on the road.

 This kit comes with not one, but 4 100-watt photovoltaic panels.